 Did you know that nearly one-third of annual giving happens in December?
 It’s true!
 And that’s not just because of procrastination, either.
-As the end of the fiscal year approaches, December is the time when many donors are finally able to take full stock of their financial situation (which may or may not involve actual stocks) and give accordingly to their favorite causes.
+As the end of the fiscal year approaches, December is the time when many donors are finally able to take full stock of their financial situation (which may or may not involve actual stocks) and give to their favorite causes accordingly.

 As a nonprofit organization, December is the time for your staff to make a major fundraising push.
 That push means crafting year-end giving letters that build a palpable connection to your organization’s mission and activate a donor’s urge to give.
 With possibly one-third of your nonprofit’s donations coming in December, the right year-end appeal could make all the difference.